 The quest for perfection is the quest to become more whole, holy, complete and compassionate in order to ascend to the level of the divine or holy ones.

 For the Greeks, Symmetria was an ascension philosophy that unified them with nature.
 It manifested in an artistic movement whose aim was to express what its chief proponent, the sculptor Polykleistos (whose skill rivaled Phidias), called to eu, ‘the perfect’ or ‘the good’, and what others labeled to kallos, ’the beautiful’.
 Good.
 Beautiful.
+Perfect.
 This is the human ideal.
 It is achieved in body, mind and spirit.

-The ideal(l) of Symmetria came from Pythagoras, the 6th century B.C. wonder philosopher, master mathematician and scientist who deeply influenced the great Greek philosophers, Plato and Aristotle, and hence, Western philosophy.
+The idea(l) of Symmetria came from Pythagoras, the 6th century B.C. wonder philosopher, master mathematician and scientist who deeply influenced the great Greek philosophers, Plato and Aristotle, and hence, Western philosophy.
 Some even claim Pythagoras was an Essene or Therapeutae, if not the order’s founder.
 Like these Jewish mystics he saw our goal as purifying the soul and preparing for a higher state of being.

 Pythagoras taught that if someone can purify his light body (made of an intangible substance like light) he can journey to the stars and beyond.
 This light body of celestial flesh— symbolized by the golden robe of light — is within our flesh.
 By certain musical sounds it rides on beams of light to the stars, says Pythagoras.
 Jesus manifested it with pure love.